hkwan003/linux-sysadmin-interview-questions/README.md

  - **nslookup is a network administration tool for querying the Domain Name System (DNS) to obtain domain name or IP address mapping or any other specific DNS record.
 It is also used to troubleshoot DNS related problems.
 This article provides few examples on using the nslookup command.**
 * What Unix/Linux commands will alter a files ownership, files permissions?
 * What does ```chmod +x FILENAME```do?
+	- **chmod +x on a file (your script) only means, that you'll make it executable.
+Right click on your script and chose Properties -> Permissions -> Allow executing file as program, leaves you with the exact same result as the command in terminal.
+If a file you want to change permissions on is located within the systems directory you may need to be root, like so: (be careful, while using sudo command). sudo chmod +x /usr/share/testfolder/aFile
+Also it is not clear, what exactly you want to archive here.
+Please edit your question and give some more detail on the actual problem!** [You can also refer to this question, for more information: chmod u+x' versus 'chmod +x](http://askubuntu.com/questions/29589/chmod-ux-versus-chmod-x)
 * What does the permission 0750 on a file mean?
 * What does the permission 0750 on a directory mean?
 * How to add a new system user without login permissions?